 Research and planning

-Knowing senior management has a short attention span, so I designed our prototype with three clear use cases in mind.
+Knowing senior management has a short attention span, I designed our prototype with three clear use cases in mind.
 Speaking to drivers and industry experts, it became clear gas and parking were two popular use cases.
-For the third use case, it was important to be creative and take a risk on a use case a little more out there.
+For the third use case, I wanted to pitch something more out there and more memorable.

 Rotating the wheel BlackBerry style makes the selector scroll up, down, in and out of the menus depending on the context of the selector.
 Shifting the wheel left and right toggles different views like "payment history," "payment preferences," and "nearby transactions."